milesdwilliams15/seerrr/README.md

 The object `sims` is just a list of `R = 100` datasets.

-After simulating the data, one can then use `estimate()` to generate a distribution of estimates for the effect of `x` on `y`.
-Since by design there is no relationship (both are just random variables), `estimate()` provides us with a distribution of effects under the null hypothesis of no effect.
+After simulating the data, one can then use `estimate()` to generate a distribution of estimates for the effect of `x` on `y` based on each of the sample replicates:

     ests <-
       estimate(